 100% new devices with substantial, yet relatively low loyal users rate - suspicious

-LAT (Limited Ad Tracking) users select to opt out of exposing their device IDFA to advertisers.
+LAT (Limited Ad Tracking) users select to opt out of exposing their device ID, IDFA or GAID, to advertisers.
 Approximately 15% of iOS users and 10% of Android users take this choice.
-Similar to new device ranking, LAT users may be legitimate users, but may also be fraud devices.

 2. On the Distribution graph select LAT Installs.